KooEeVee/ot_harjoitustyo/one-minute-workout/documentation/user_faq.md

 ## How can I close the application?

-- Click Quit the app button in the main window, this will close the exercise window if open and exit the application
+- Click Quit the app button in the main window, this will close the exercise window if it's open and exit the application